Kanvas

 Upload / Paste / Remove / Reset

-Use remove to delete the currently selected object.
+Use Remove to delete the selected object.

 Undo / Redo

-- Use toolbar buttons: Undo (⟲) and Redo (⟳)
+- Toolbar: Undo (⟲) and Redo (⟳)

 - Keyboard: